Clarity logoClarity logoClarity

 Short selling means profiting when a stock falls — but with unlimited loss potential.
 Here's how it works, why short squeezes happen.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-Short selling is one of the most misunderstood; and controversial — strategies in finance.
+Short selling is one of the most misunderstood, and controversial — strategies in finance.
 It lets you profit when a stock goes down, which sounds backwards until you understand the mechanics.
 It's also one of the most dangerous things a retail investor can do.
 Here's how it works, why it exists, and why you should probably never do it.

 Short selling is a four-step process: